toshiokimura/11.1_Car/README.md

 ### Business Understanding

-### For car dealers, we provide overall understanding of what makes car value change.
+For car dealers, we provide overall understanding of what makes car value change.
 This is very important to handle the car stock and to sell cars communicating with customers.
-In this report we will share the analaysis results in terms of coefficiency of each attribute as much as possible.
+In this report we will share the analysis results in terms of coefficiency of each attribute as much as possible.

 ### Data Understanding
 ##### 1. Overall data: Check how many data and columns are in the data set to see if we can handle them all in a reasonable process time